amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 As a language tool for scientists
 ----------------------------------

-Science and writing are fast friends --- science as we know it would be impossible without the written word.
+Science and writing are fast friends — science as we know it would be impossible without the written word.
 But scientific research is, by necessity, hard to understand by all but those most acquainted with it, and harder still to communicate to other scientists and to the public.
 This leaves room for tools that assist in writing to further the aims of scientists and promote the public's understanding of science.

-Proselint improves writing across a number of dimensions relevant to the communication of science, including consistency in terminology & typography, concision, and redundancy.
-For example, Proselint checks for use of the multiplication symbol × when giving screen dimensions (e.g. 1440 × 900), for misspecifications of *p* values commonly caused by software package's truncation of small numbers (*p* = 0.00), and for colloquialisms that obscure the mechanisms of science-based technology (e.g., "lie detector test" for the polygraph machine, which measures arousal, not lying per se).
+Proselint improves writing across a number of dimensions relevant to science communication, including consistency in terminology & typography, concision, and redundancy.
+For example, Proselint checks for the multiplication symbol × when giving screen dimensions (e.g., 1440 × 900), for misspecified *p* values that result from software packages' truncating small numbers (e.g., *p* = 0.00), and for colloquialisms that obscure the mechanisms of science-based technology (e.g., "lie detector test" for the polygraph machine, which measures arousal, not lying per se).

 As a tool for language science
 ------------------------------

 Linguistics as a science is largely a descriptivist enterprise, seeking to describe language as it is used rather than prescribe how it ought to be used.
 Errors are considered in the context of how people successfully learn language and how their errors in doing so (especially children's) reveal the underlying structure of the language learning mechanism (see, e.g.,  overregularization by young English speakers :cite:`marcus1992overregularization`).
 A focus on identifying the stylistic errors in peoples' language use does not fit the descriptivist approach common to linguists.

 The nature of a linter runs against an exclusively descriptivist approach to language use --- one needs a norms to be able to detect norm violations.
-Standard readability metrics are not defined in a way that would capture the kinds of suggestions that Proselint makes, focusing instead on reading ease rather than conventionality:cite:`flesch1948new`.
+Standard readability metrics are not defined in a way that would capture the kinds of suggestions that Proselint makes, focusing instead on reading ease rather than conventionality :cite:`flesch1948new`.
 Our lintscore is not a readability metric, but rather a metric by which our tool can itself be evaluated, using notions from signal detection theory (e.g., false positives) as an indirect measure of Proselint's trustworthiness.

 .. tools playing a small role in linguistic analyses of usage and style (but see, :cite:`kuhl1995chapter`).